jonpena/Cirobb/README.md

 If you want to better understand how the Physics Engine I recommend you learn a lot about linear Algebra, Numerical Analysis, Calculus and Classical Physics.
 And I Also recommend you these slides and books:

-- Erin catto for his incredible slides and knowledges about Physics Game:
+- <b> Erin Catto </b> for his incredible slides and knowledges about Physics Game:

 	* Iterative Dynamics with Temporal Coherence.